Leukemia-Commonly as Blood Cancer

 A hematopathologist analyzes the results to identify and diagnose leukemia

-In fact Flow cytometry can quickly diagnose leukemia
+In Flow cytometry can quickly diagnose leukemia

 It can help determine a prognosis and treatment options